-The Domestic Bursar will: be responsible for work conditions, housing, personal problems, and complaints of all Domestic staff, including Porters; supervise arrangements for Conferences, residence of Junior Members during vacations and Schools' Dinners; supervise assignment of accommodation of Junior Members, including graduate flats; be responsible for relations with Junior Members in such matters as quality of food and entertainment.
+1. The Domestic Bursar will: be responsible for the management of the College's domestic, guest and conference services, catering, lodge operations, security, sports facilities and garden staff; oversee arrangements for residence of Junior Members during vacations and Schools' Dinners; supervise assignment of accommodation of Junior Members, including graduate flats; be responsible for relations with Junior Members in such matters as quality of food and entertainment.
+They are the health and safety lead in College, co-ordinate procedures in relation to the College's Prevent duty (section 26 of the Counter-Terrorism and Security Act 2015), are the College's designated premises license holder, and act as liaison between College and the College-owned Nursery.